Using Charitable Gift Annuities for Sure-Fire Kingdom Giving

 In the midst of their adventures, Nolan and Joey found creative ways to financially support their favorite Kingdom causes.

 “When you are a former missionary and Christian school teacher, you do not have terribly deep pockets,” explains Nolan.
 “But we have lived very frugally over the years.
 Joey could teach lessons on how to not overspend.”

 They chose to establish a charitable gift annuity (CGA), knowing it would allow them to do something substantial for ministry, while also providing them income for life.

 That was over 30 years ago.
 Since then, Nolan and Joey have opened seven CGAs with an equal number of ministry designations that reflect their lifetime of professional and Kingdom service.

 “We delight in being able to contribute something to Kingdom enterprises in a very broad sense,” says Nolan.

-In exchange for establishing each CGA, the Vander Arks received an immediate tax deduction and then fixed, ongoing payments for life.
+In exchange for establishing each CGA, they received an immediate tax deduction and then fixed, ongoing payments for life.
 “We have a couple of CGAs we use for vacations,” remarks Joey.
 “Plus, CGA income allows us to contribute to ministries when there’s an immediate need,” adds Nolan.

-Living overseas is no longer in the future for the Vander Arks, but supporting ministries close to their hearts remains.
+Living overseas is no longer in the future for Nolan and Joey, but supporting ministries close to their hearts remains.
 “We might establish another CGA somewhere down the line,” remarks Nolan.
 “Who knows?”